dhellmann/pymotw-3/source/socket/addressing.rst

 Python supports three address families.
 The most common, ``AF_INET``, is used for IPv4 Internet addressing.
-IPv4 addresses are four bytes long and are usually represented as a sequence of four numbers, one per byte, separated by dots (e.g., ``10.1.1.5`` and ``127.0.0.1``).
+IPv4 addresses are four bytes long and are usually represented as a sequence of four numbers, one per octet, separated by dots (e.g., ``10.1.1.5`` and ``127.0.0.1``).
 These values are more commonly referred to as "IP addresses."
 Almost all Internet networking is done using IP version 4 at this time.